12 of the Very Best Things to Do in Avignon, France

 11. Try the local wine of the Provence area

 Are you a fan of rich red wine?
 If so, when you visit Avignon, one of the best things you can do is try Provence’s local wine.
-The region is known for producing some of France’s most exceptional wines and the world.
+The region is known for producing some of France’s and the world’s most delicious wines.

 Highly recommended – For the best winery experience in Provence, book a half-day trip from Avignon to the scenic vineyard of Châteauneuf du Pape. *Options for morning and afternoon are available.